 - How can I access my prescriptions?

-These questions are answered on our FAQs: Accessing Health Care During a Disaster.
+These questions are answered at FAQs: Accessing Health Care During a Disaster.

 Register for myCalPERS

-myCalPERS is your gateway to conduct business electronically with CalPERS and access real-time details about your CalPERS account.
-If you don’t already have a myCalPERS account, now is the time to set one up.
-Visit Using myCalPERS for step-by-step instructions on how to register for your account today.
+myCalPERS is your gateway to conduct business electronically with us and access real-time details about your CalPERS account.
+If you don’t already have a myCalPERS account, visit Using myCalPERS for step-by-step instructions on how to register for your account.

-- Message us safely and securely with your personal account questions.
+- Message us securely with your personal account questions.